Evacuees might not go home until dam spillway is repaired

 OROVILLE, Calif.
-(AP) — Nearly 200,000 people who were ordered to leave their homes after a damaged California spillway threatened to unleash a 30-foot wall of water may not be able to return until significant erosion is repaired, authorities said Monday.
+(AP) — Helicopters dropped giant rock-filled sandbags into place Monday to shore up a California reservoir that had threatened to breach its banks and unleash a 30-foot wall of water, but officials said an evacuation order covering nearly 200,000 people would stay in place until they are sure it’s safe to return home.

-The officials who issued the hasty evacuation order defended their decision, saying it was necessary to ensure public safety in the region downstream from the nation’s tallest dam, about 150 miles northeast of San Francisco.
-Engineers spotted a hole in the spillway, which they feared could have failed within an hour.
+Officials defended their decision to issue the hasty order to abandon homes downstream from the nation’s tallest dam, about 150 miles northeast of San Francisco.
+They said it was necessary for public safety after engineers spotted a hole in an emergency spillway, which they feared could have failed within an hour.

 The water level of the massive reservoir known as Lake Oroville dropped Monday, slightly easing fears of a catastrophic collapse.
-But with more storms on the horizon, crews raced to assess what happened and began dumping large boulders and sandbags into the spillway to prevent any more erosion.
+But with more storms on the horizon, crews raced to fortify heavily eroded soils where water flowed over the edge of the reservoir and carved huge channels in the earth as it gushed toward the Feather River.

 “I’m not sure anything went wrong,” Bill Croyle said.
 “This was a new, never-having-happened-before event.”